Signalpilot/signalpilot-docs/docs/sp-sml-structure-liquidity.md

+> **Category:** 🏗️ Structure / Levels
+> Maps the invisible architecture of price — zones, liquidity, and anchor points.

 # SP — Structure Map (SML) — by Signal Pilot
 *A clean, anchored map of trend changes and high‑interest zones.
 No repaint.*